tesa1/ChIP_Zwart_public/README.md

 If no errors occur, the pipeline can be run with the same command but without the final `-n` flag:

-Notice that the absence of errors does not mean that the pipeline will run without any issues; the "dry-run" is only checking whether all the resources are available. <br>
+Note that the absence of errors does not mean that the pipeline will run without any issues; the "dry-run" is only checking whether all the resources are available. <br>

 <br/><br/>